comtrya/comtrya/docs/src/actions.md

       - hi
 ```

-The above does the following.
-It defines a list of actions.
-The action defined in a list of actions is the action for `command.run`, which runs the echo command, providing the argument of 'hi.'
-This results in something equivalent to running the following on a unix based system:
+The above does the following: It defines a list of actions (with only one element).
+The action defined is the for `command.run`, which in this case runs the *echo* command, providing the argument of 'hi.'
+The result is something equivalent to running the following command line on a Unix-based system:

 ```shell
 echo hi